mapkyca/php-ogp/README.md

 This is a very very simple PHP open graph parser.

-Pass it the contents of a web page, and it'll spit back an array containing an associated array of open graph tags and the value.
+Pass it the contents of a web page, and it'll spit back an associated array of open graph tags and the value.

 Usage
 -----